-8 This is an instructive example of why inferential statistical methods, rather than gross classification accuracy, is needed to evaluate these models.
+$^{^{8}}$ This is an instructive example of why inferential statistical methods, rather than gross classification accuracy, are needed to evaluate these models.

-9 The higher value of in the Goldstein weights is a result of those weights being between -10.0 and 10.0, whereas the remaining weights are between -1 and 1.
-Because the high number of zero values in the vectors more or less forces the regression line through zero, the data are effectively not invariant to a change of scale despite the use of
+9The higher value of Δ in the Goldstein weights is a result of those weights being between -10.0 and 10.0, whereas the remaining weights are between -1 and 1.
+Because the high number of zero values in the vectors more or less forces the regression line through zero, the data are effectively not invariant to a change of scale despite the use of a correlation measure, and the higher variance of the Goldstein scale leads to higher correlation values.